AlvaroFranco/AFSoundManager/README.md

 For example, if you need to move the audio to the second 288, call

 	[[AFSoundManager sharedManager]moveToSecond:288];

+If you are using a UISlider, for example, and you need to work with values between 0.000000 and 1.000000, don't you worry, we got it:

+	[[AFSoundManager sharedManager]moveToSection:0.345680]; //That will move the audio to the 34.568% of its total progress

 In order to change the volume, call ```-changeVolumeToValue:``` by passing a decimal number between 0.000000 (mute) and 1.000000 (maximum volume).
 Example: